 Verification Reports are assessed according to the value of the question and quality of the method and (re)analysis.
 Whether the results of the (re)analysis confirm or disconfirm the claims of the original study will be irrelevant to editorial decisions.

 The review process takes place over two stages.
 Authors initially submit a Stage 1 manuscript including only an Abstract, Introduction and Method, with any results known to the authors temporarily redacted.
 The Stage 1 submission, including the Abstract, must also avoid anticipating the findings or conclusions.
 The Stage 1 manuscript should include a brief introduction to the topic, a clear justification of the importance of the verification attempt, and a detailed protocol describing the (re)analyses.
-As the data is openly available, the submitting authors have the option to either (a) submit prior to analysing the data (with the Stage 1 manuscript and cover letter noting that data have not yet been analysed), or (b) to submit the Stage 1 manuscript after completing the (re)analyses but ensuring that all mention of the results is redacted, including the Results and Discussion sections in their entirety.
+In cases where the study data are not publicly available, authors can submit their Stage 1 manuscript prior to analysing the data, provided they have secured the necessary agreement from the original authors to make the data available.
+In cases where the submitting authors are already in possession of the data (with permissions secured from the appropriate data owners/curators) or it is publicly accessible, they have the option to either (a) submit prior to analysing the data (with the Stage 1 manuscript and cover letter noting that data have not yet been analysed), or (b) to submit the Stage 1 manuscript after completing the (re)analyses but ensuring that all mention of the results is redacted, including the Results and Discussion sections in their entirety.

 The Stage 1 manuscript should be accompanied by a cover letter that includes the following: